 A nexus is the place where points intersect, linking many different parts of a system together.
 Water is the nexus between food, energy, and people.
 Water is required to meet the demands of our growing population, to maintain and improve environmental health, and to support the production of food and energy.
-As the availability of water changes and our population grows, meeting the demands in the Nexus will become increasingly challenging.In 2015 Environment, Land Use, Water
+As the availability of water changes and our population grows, meeting the demands in the Nexus will become increasingly challenging.In 2015 Community, Environment, Publication, Water

 This project was a pioneering community-based program designed to foster sustainable behaviour among the Town’s households.
 Combining door-to-door canvassing with the tools of Community-Based Social Marketing, the program enlisted residents to take action in one of four domains: water use, energy efficiency, waste reduction, and transportation impacts.

-A comprehensive analysis of how land use impacts the health of watersheds, Making the Connection points out the best – and often cheapest – way to maintain clean drinking water, healthy aquatic ecosystems, and abundant fisheries is not to allow them to be compromised in the first place.In 2009 Environment, Land Use, Water
+A comprehensive analysis of how land use impacts the health of watersheds, Making the Connection points out the best – and often cheapest – way to maintain clean drinking water, healthy aquatic ecosystems, and abundant fisheries is not to allow them to be compromised in the first place.In 2009 Environment, Land Stewardship, Publication, Water

 This is a customized and interactive powerpoint presentation focused on the real estate industry in Alberta, with emphasis on residential growth.